 Minimum IELTS Requirements

 In addition to the TOEFL, the IELTS is also accepted as proof of English proficiency.
-The band score of 7.0 is required for admission to the Graduate School of Arts & Sciences.
+The overall band score of 7.0 is required for admission to the Graduate School of Arts & Sciences.
 Applicants submitting IELTS scores will need to contact their testing center and request official test scores be sent electronically to Boston University Graduate School of Arts & Sciences via our e-delivery account name: Boston University Graduate Programs.

 Post Academic Review